-Wall temperature measurements with fiber coupled online phosphor thermometry were, for the first time, successfully performed in a full scale H-class Siemens gas turbine combustor.
-Online wall temperatures were obtained during high-pressure combustion tests up to 8 bar at the Siemens CEC test facility.
-Since optical access to the combustion chamber with fibers being able to provide high laser energies is extremely challenging, we developed a custom-built measurement system, consisting of a water-cooled fiber optic probe and a mobile measurement container.
+Wall temperature measurements with fiber coupled online phosphor thermometry were, for the first time, successfully performed in a full-scale H-class Siemens gas turbine combustor.
+Online wall temperatures were obtained during high-pressure combustion tests up to 8 bar at the Siemens Clean Energy Center (CEC) test facility.
+Since optical access to the combustion chamber with fibers being able to provide high laser energies is extremely challenging, we developed a custom-built measurement system consisting of a water-cooled fiber optic probe and a mobile measurement container.
 A suitable combination of chemical binder and thermographic phosphor was identified for temperatures up to 1800 K on combustor walls coated with a thermal barrier coating (TBC).
-To our knowledge these are the first measurements reported with fiber coupled online phosphor thermometry in a full scale highpressure gas turbine combustor.
+To our knowledge, these are the first measurements reported with fiber coupled online phosphor thermometry in a full-scale high-pressure gas turbine combustor.
 Details of the setup and the measurement procedures will be presented.
-The measured signals were influenced by strong background emissions, probably from CO*2 chemiluminescence.
-Strategies for correcting backgroundemissions and data evaluation procedures are discussed.
-The presented measurement technique enables detailed study of combustor wall temperatures and using this information an optimization of the gas turbine cooling design.
+The measured signals were influenced by strong background emissions probably from CO*2 chemiluminescence.
+Strategies for correcting background emissions and data evaluation procedures are discussed.
+The presented measurement technique enables the detailed study of combustor wall temperatures and using this information an optimization of the gas turbine cooling design.